Mind Diagnostics is user-supported. If you buy through a link on the site, we may earn a commission at no cost to you. Learn More

 Video

-When you tap CHAT NOW a new window will open and you'll be directed to a simple form that will help start the conversation.
+When you tap BOOK NOW a new window will open and you'll be directed to a simple form that will help start the conversation.

 FSA/HSA eligible